EU ambassador discusses plans to assist Ukraine with electricity

 Source: Katarína Mathernová, Ambassador of the European Union to Ukraine, in an interview with European Pravda

-Additionally, the EU has allocated €200 million in grants for Ukraine.
+In addition, the EU has allocated €200 million in grants for Ukraine.

 Watch the full interview with Katarína Maternova about winter preparations in Ukraine, funding for weapons, and the country's EU membership

-Mathernová said that the EU is currently helping to deliver large turbines to Ukraine, which will also aid the country in preparing for winter.
+She added that the EU is currently helping to deliver large turbines to Ukraine, which will also aid the country in preparing for winter.

-Background: Katarína Mathernová believes that Ukraine, with its energy system damaged by Russian attacks, will face a difficult winter, but the situation will not be catastrophic.
+Background: Katarína Mathernová believes that with its energy system damaged by Russian attacks, Ukraine will face a difficult winter, but the situation will not be catastrophic.

 Support UP or become our patron!